 - Road to Success

-In addition, you’ll need to make $300 in sales every month.
+In addition, you’ll need to make 300PV (personal volume) per month to be bonus qualified.
+This is about $300, possibly a little more.
 This doesn’t mean that you need to buy that amount, but you do need to sell that amount in order to stay active.
 Independent Stylists sometimes end up buying a portion or all of this in order to remain active and be qualified for payments.

 We’ll talk a little more about this later.